thomasmitzka/scrambled-words/README.md

 Once in every game, you can get a hint by pressing "H".
 When all levels are completed, you receive points for solved words, and bonus points for guessing words within a time limit.
-Highscore entries are stored in a JSON file.

 Word files in English and German are included.
 If you change them or create your own word files, make sure that there are only commas between